-Now for the bad news: The appraiser says the house is worth less than your offer—and the bank won’t grant a mortgage.
-Enter appraisal contingencies, which protect you in situations just like these.
+Now for the not-so-good news: The appraiser says the house is worth less than your offer — and the bank won’t grant a mortgage.
+Enter the appraisal contingency, which protects you in situations just like these.

 Contingencies are conditions that must be met before a real estate contract becomes legally binding.
 Most real estate contracts include three conditions:

 - The appraisal contingency says the house must be appraised at the sale price or higher, which will help you secure a mortgage.

 - The finance contingency states that the deal depends on the bank granting a loan.